Craig Smoker: VFL career

 After being delisted by Melbourne, Smoker began playing with Williamstown in the VFL.
 He played with the Seagulls for six season, from 2000 to 2005, totalling 94 senior VFL games.
-During his time with Williamstown, Smoker won a VFL premiership in 2003, was acting captain for a match in 2004 and won a reserves premiership in 2005, despite playing in the seniors for the majority of the season.
+During his time with Williamstown, Smoker won a VFL premiership in 2003, was acting captain for a match in 2004 and won a reserves premiership in 2005, despite playing in the seniors for the majority of that season.

 WAFL career

 After winning the VFL reserves premiership, Smoker returned to Western Australia to play for his old club, West Perth, for the 2006 season.
 Smoker played from West Perth from 2005 to 2009, playing his 100th game in his last season.
 During his time with West Perth he also worked for Underground Services.
 Retiring at the end of 2009, Smoker finished his WAFL career having played 105 games, for a return of 104 goals.

-Personal life

-Smoker is married to Andrea and has three children, Tyler, Chloe and Trista.